OmarMiniesy/Notes/Windows/Tools/Sysmon.md

 sysmon.exe -c filename.xml
 ```

-> There is a Sysmon for Linux
+> There is a Sysmon for Linux.

 ### Using Sysmon